outpost-os/sentry-kernel/doc/concepts/proof/eva.rst

 This means that the analysis is based on a over-definition of the input set in order to cover all the possibilities and ensure the correctness of the analysis results.

-EVA results, when being analyzed with the RTE plugin, are useful to check that there is no step in the program execution for which a given (set of) values violate the RTE Checks.
-RTE checks are automatically added as C code annotation when building the
+EVA results are generated in collaboration with RTE plugin.
+RTE checks are automatically added as C code annotation when building the Abstract Syntax Tree, while EVA delivers all potential values that may trigger these RTE checks.

-Abstract Syntax Tree, while EVA delivers all potential values that may trigger these RTE check.
+These results are useful to check that there is no step in the program execution for which a given (set of) values violate the local RTE checks.

 Here is a typical AST representation of a Sentry peace of code, with RTE annotations added: